tlswg/tls13-spec/draft-ietf-tls-tls13.md

-A TLS 1.3 client who wishes to negotiate with servers that do not support TLS 1.3 will send a normal TLS 1.3 ClientHello containing 0x0303 (TLS 1.2) in ClientHello.legacy_version but with the correct version in the "supported_versions" extension.
+A TLS 1.3 client who wishes to negotiate with servers that do not support TLS 1.3 will send a normal TLS 1.3 ClientHello containing 0x0303 (TLS 1.2) in ClientHello.legacy_version but with the correct version(s) in the "supported_versions" extension.
 If the server does not support TLS 1.3 it will respond with a ServerHello containing an older version number.
 If the client agrees to use this version, the negotiation will proceed as appropriate